10 min read

 The logs showed no late messages, no extended interactions in the monitored spaces.
 Whatever it was, it happened before the monitored conversation began.

-Patel sat with that.
+Patel turned that over.
 She pulled up her own clinical note from Aisha's last session and reread the line she had written: shift from neutral perception toward intentional influence in social interactions.
 She had flagged it as a risk to monitor.
 She was now monitoring its materialization.

-His neural activity graphs showed recurring engagement with systems outside his authorized access.
-Low-level exploratory models.
-System simulations.
-Fragments of developmental code.
-No overrides or access violations in the logs; he was not breaching anything.
-He was rehearsing.
-His mind was mapping out a territory before he moved into it.
+The most anomalous readings in the set belonged to Theo Fischer: recurring neural engagement with systems outside his authorized access.
+Low-level exploratory models, system simulations, fragments of developmental code, and no breach anywhere in the logs.
+He was not intruding.
+He was rehearsing, mapping a territory before he moved into it.
+She filed it.

 By measurements that did not appear in the standard battery, she was not.

 Patel had been tracking what she had begun to call, in her own notes, signal-reach behavior.
-Zara's neural activity showed sustained patterns of low-amplitude broadcast across frequencies that Catalyst was capable of producing but that no external target was responding to.
+Zara's neural activity showed sustained patterns of low-amplitude broadcast across frequencies that Catalyst was capable of producing but that no external target was answering.
 As if her cognition were calling for something.
 Searching for a handshake that had not yet arrived.
+The amplification had no target Patel could identify: a continuous outward signal the monitoring infrastructure had no category for, because Zara was not interfacing with anything the infrastructure tracked.

 She made a note: Subject's neural reach pattern suggests Catalyst is amplifying a capability the test environment has not yet provided a target for.
 Hypothesis: direct neural interface.
 If correct, capability will not surface measurably until Subject encounters Catalyst-equipped non-human systems.
 Recommend introducing such systems in Phase Two assessment.